PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-08 14:16:42
+Last updated: 2024-04-08 14:17:15
-Random Quote: Fellas, I was enjoying the Laurel and Hardy vibe, but I'm not such a fan of the Bickersons. - Saul Goodman
+Random Quote: Don't go chasing waterfalls.
+Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves